Travel Information

 Visas

-travel, for a visa to enter Ukraine.
-This entailed paying
+for a visa to enter Ukraine, before travelling.
+This entailed

-upwards of USD 100 for the privilege of sitting for long periods
+paying upwards of USD 100 for the privilege of sitting for

-in the anteroom of an embassy or consular office, waiting
+long periods in the anteroom of an embassy or consular office,

-for officials to deign to serve prospective visitors to their
+and waiting for officials to deign to serve prospective visitors

-land.
-Fortunately, in 2005, visa requirements were waived
+to their land.
+Fortunately, in 2005, visa requirements were

-completely or relaxed for nationals of countries of Europe
+waived completely or relaxed for nationals of countries of

-and North America, among others.
-This eminently sensible decision
+Europe and North America, among others.
+This eminently sensible

-on the part of the new administration should help to attract
+decision on the part of the government should help to attract

 more visitors to Ukraine, who might otherwise be deterred